Sunrun (RUN) Stock Sinks As Market Gains: What You Should Know

-Heading into today, shares of the solar energy products distributor had lost 31.3% over the past month, lagging the Oils-Energy sector's loss of 9.72% and the S&P 500's loss of 3.9% in that time.
+Heading into today, shares of the solar energy products distributor had lost 18.19% over the past month, lagging the Oils-Energy sector's loss of 8.08% and the S&P 500's gain of 0.25% in that time.

 Wall Street will be looking for positivity from Sunrun as it approaches its next earnings report date.
 On that day, Sunrun is projected to report earnings of -$0.04 per share, which would represent year-over-year growth of 90.48%.
-Our most recent consensus estimate is calling for quarterly revenue of $524.96 million, up 5.89% from the year-ago period.
+Meanwhile, our latest consensus estimate is calling for revenue of $524.96 million, up 5.89% from the prior-year quarter.

-For the full year, our Zacks Consensus Estimates are projecting earnings of -$0.18 per share and revenue of $2.34 billion, which would represent changes of -122.5% and +0.62%, respectively, from the prior year.
+Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of -$0.18 per share and revenue of $2.34 billion.
+These totals would mark changes of -122.5% and +0.62%, respectively, from last year.

-Investors should also note any recent changes to analyst estimates for Sunrun.
+Any recent changes to analyst estimates for Sunrun should also be noted by investors.
 Recent revisions tend to reflect the latest near-term business trends.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate has moved 59.41% higher within the past month.
-Sunrun is currently sporting a Zacks Rank of #3 (Hold).
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+Within the past 30 days, our consensus EPS projection has moved 47.85% higher.
+Sunrun is holding a Zacks Rank of #3 (Hold) right now.

 The Solar industry is part of the Oils-Energy sector.
-This industry currently has a Zacks Industry Rank of 103, which puts it in the top 41% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 146, which puts it in the bottom 43% of all 250+ industries.

 The Zacks Industry Rank gauges the strength of our individual industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.